daltonserey/codequery/README.md

 > pattern, `codequery` has a helper method that makes this code
 > become simpler and more readable.
 The first line in the example
 > above could be: `mainsect = mod.select("main_section")`.

+## scripts

+Two scripts that use `codequery` to analyze code scripts are also
+provided: `code-outline` and `code-profile`, which are used to create code outlines (a listing of the most relevant node elements that give the code its outline structure) and code profiles (a vector containing an ordered counting of the most important elements in the code under analysis).